WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Dataset

 \subsection{Data Collection}

-Our data collection pipeline is illustrated in Figure~\ref{dataset construction}.
-We construct our original dataset by collecting one week of anonymized and filtered real-world online data from our industrial partner and randomly sample 5,000 user requirements.
+The data collection pipeline of WebCoderBench is illustrated in Figure~\ref{dataset construction}.
+We construct the original dataset by collecting one week of anonymized and filtered real-world online data from our industrial partner and randomly sampling 5,000 user requirements.

 First, to reduce bias caused by revision turns that depend on specific model outputs in multi-turn requirements, we merge multi-turn requirements into single-turn ones by human experts assisted by an LLM (Gemini-2.5-pro).
 Manual revisions are made to ensure fluency and content anonymization.